Paid search is not just about purchasing adverts on Google, Bing and other search engines.

 However, let me sound this note of warning: “if you think hiring a professional is expensive, wait until you hire an amateur.”

-Look at three things you can do today to make your paid search ads pop and get healthier returns from your paid search ad campaign on Google.
+Look at three things you can do today to make your paid search ads pop at the campaign level and get healthier click through rates and other returns from your paid search ad campaign on Google.

 Use Callout Extension